-- Special stage rallies are timed speed tests on roads closed for the rally.
-The total distance of special stages is between 200 km and 300 km. - Competitive section rallies are termed 'Safari' type rallies, run on roads not closed for the rally.
-The total competitive section distance is between 200 km and 300 km. - The FIA highly recommends that the 4 ARC organising countries that are still running open road rallies look seriously into holding SSs on closed roads as required by the FIA International Sporting Code.
+- Special stage Rallies are timed speed tests on roads closed for the rally.
+The total distance of special stages is set at a distance between 200 km and 300 km. - Competitive section Rallies are termed 'Safari' type Rallies, run on roads not closed for the Rally.
+The total competitive section distance is set at a distance between 200 km and 300 km. - The FIA highly recommends that the 4 ARC organising countries that are still running open road rallies look seriously into SSs on closed roads as required by the FIA International Sporting Code.